TU-Wien-dataLAB/Grader-Service/README.md

 # Grader Extensions

-  This repository contains the lab/server extensions and the grader service.
+  This repository contains the lab/server extensions, grader-convert package and the grader service.

-# Installation

 ## Requirements

+> JupyterHub, Python 3.8,
+> pip,
-> conda
+> npm

-## Creation of conda environment
+# Manual Installation

+## 1. Grader Convert Installation
-Navigate to the `grader`-directory and create the environment:
+Navigate to the `convert` directory and install the package requirements with the package manager `pip`

-    conda env create -f environment.yml
+    pip install -r requirements.txt

-## Install convert and lab package
+Install the convert package

-Start this command in both `convert`- and `grading_labextension`-directories to install them as packages

     pip install -e .

+## 2. Grader Service Installation

+Navigate to the `grader_service`-directory and install the package requirements:

+    pip install -r requirements.txt

+Install the grader service package

+    pip install -e .

+## 3. Jupyter Extensions Installation

+Navigate to the `grading_labextension`-directory and follow the instructions in the README file

 ## Testing
 In the root folder of the repository run